zueai/create-mcp/README.md

 }
 ```

-- The JSDoc comment's first line is the tool's description.
+- The first line is the tool's description.
-- The `@param` tags are the tool's parameters, with their types and descriptions.
+- The `@param` tags are the tool's params, with types and descriptions.
 - The `@return` tag is the tool's return value, with its type.

 ## Deploying Changes